MiaoDX/system_configuration/program.md

 Remember that you will have to log out and back in for this to take effect!
 ```

-And it is what we really need!!
-(Of course, your output should your user name)
+And it is what we really need (of course, your output should your user name), if it's possible, we shall keep away from `sudo` as much as possible !!